Jajcus/badumtss-machine/README.rst

 It is also an excuse for me to play with MIDI APIs and Python asyncio framework.

-The code requires Python 3 and has been written for Linux only, as it relies on Linux-specific APIs.
+The code and has been written for Linux only, as it relies on Linux-specific APIs.
 It should be possible to add support for other platforms, though.

 It is a work in progress, with little prospect for sustained development.
 It might be fun, anyway.